Basics & Advantages of Protected Culture

 In either case — unless you're using hydroponics — drip irrigation is recommended to reduce labor, improve watering consistency, and prevent problems caused by overhead watering such as soil splash and wet foliage.
 Plastic mulch may be used to prevent weeds while also conserving soil moisture.
 An inner layer of row cover held above growing crops by hoops may be used to keep soil warmer without increasing fuel usage.

 Tomatoes, cucumbers, peppers, and eggplants require trellising onto vertical lengths of twine.
-Vines can be attached to the trellis with the Duratool Taper, a device (formerly called Ty'mup) that wraps a flexible band around the stem and trellis string.
-Rollerhooks provide for maximal time-saving, space-conserving trellising in a Lower-&-Lean system.
+Vines can be attached to the trellis with clips, and Rollerhooks can provide maximal time-saving, space-conserving trellising in a Lower-&-Lean system.
 Other greenhouse crops such as basil and cut flowers may need to be held upright with a horizontal trellising system such as Hortonova netting.
 Take time to learn about the various crop support tools and accessories available, to select the system best for your application.